Jubliani/Image-Based-Chess-Engine/README.md

  I then decided to train/test an svc using c=1000 and gamma=0.01 on 20000 images and got an accuracy of 0.60575 <br>
  Next I tried using a LinearSVC due to its better runtime and from here on out I'll be using a lot more images.
  First was training/testing a LinearSVC using the default parameters on 20000 images.
 This got an accuracy of 0.59275. <br>
  I then tried another model (with 20k images) with C=1000, which got an accuracy of 0.68425.
+Running it over the rest of the dataset gives an accuracy of 0.681353 <br>